srobo/volunteer-emails/SR2023/2023-03-16-volunteer-information-pack.md

 Sadly we aren't able to provide Accommodation for volunteers this year.
 However, we are able to reimburse up to £85 total or travel and accommodation.
 If you urgently need a reimbursement, you can claim reimbursement in our [reimbursement claim form](https://forms.gle/ATV3UeS9Sbd2ynhv8), and mark 'this reimbursement is urgent'.

 ## COVID Safety
-We take COVID safety seriously, we'd like to strongly recommend volunteers wear masks, especially during set-up days, as we cannot afford a large number of volunteers quarantining themselves during the event
+We take COVID safety very seriously, we'd like to strongly recommend volunteers wear masks, especially during set-up days, as we cannot afford a large number of volunteers quarantining themselves during the event

 ## Food during the weekend
 We're planning on arranging for sandwiches and fruit and biscuits to be available during lunchtimes.
 You indicated your dietary requirements during sign-ups so we'll do our best to accommodate for you.
 You should also have a long enough lunch break if you want to get something specific.